High order free hyperplane arrangements in 3-dimensional vector spaces: Introduction

 Let $D^{(m)}(S):=\sum_{|\bm{a}|=m}S\partial^{\bm{a}}$ be the $S$-module generated by $m$-th partial derivatives.
 An $S$-submodule $D^{(m)}(\mathscr{A},V)$ of $D^{(m)}(S)$ is defined by

 which is called the {\bf module of $m$-th order $\mathscr{A}$-differential operators}.
 Let

 We say that an arrangement $\mathscr{A}$ is {\bf $m$-free} if $D^{(m)}(\mathscr{A},V)$ has linearly independent generators $\theta_1,\dots,\theta_{s_m(\ell)}$ over $S$, and the set $\{\theta_1,\dots,\theta_{s_m(\ell)}\}$ of such generators is called a free basis.
 Let $S_i$ be the vector space consisting of homogeneous polynomials of degree $i$ in $S$.
 For $\theta=\sum_{|\bm{a}|=m}f_{\bm{a}}\partial^{\bm{a}}\in D^{(m)}(S)$, we write $\deg(\theta)=i$ if $f_{\bm{a}}\in S_i$ for each $\bm{a}$.
-A multi-set $\exp_m(\mathscr{A},V)$ of {\bf $m$-exponents} of an $m$-free arrangement $\mathscr{A}$ is defined by
+A multi-set ${\rm exp}_m(\mathscr{A},V)$ of {\bf $m$-exponents} of an $m$-free arrangement $\mathscr{A}$ is defined by

 where $e^i\in{\rm exp}_m(\mathscr{A},V)$ means that the integer $e$ occurs $i$ times in the multi-set ${\rm exp}_m(\mathscr{A},V)$.
 We usually call $1$-free arrangements free arrangements.
 Free arrangements have been studied, relating with combinatorics of hyperplane arrangements.
-Especially the addition-deletion theorems \cite{Terao-add-del} and Terao's factorization theorem \cite{Terao-fac} describe relations of a free arrangement and the {\bf intersection lattice}
+In particular the addition-deletion theorems \cite{Terao-add-del} and Terao's factorization theorem \cite{Terao-fac} describe relations of a free arrangement and the intersection poset